 To Meet with the Committee in January: **(note regarding first-semester suspension and triple F holds)**

 January meetings are for students on first-semester suspension (e.g., those who were suspended in their first-term at Mines) and Triple F holds.
-Students who receive their notification letter (detailing suspension or Triple F) over the winter break should follow the instructions provided in the notification letter and request a meeting through link provided in the letter.
+Students who receive their notification letter (detailing suspension or Triple F) over the winter break should follow the instructions provided in the notification letter and request a meeting through the blue button above or type in the link in the letter.
 Please note the required response date outlined in the notification letter.
 Students should then check their email for notification of their confirmed meeting time.